hunterqueb/qutils/readme.md

-# quebUtils
+# qutils

-quebUtils is my personal collection of complex functions I've written in Python over the years.
+qutils is my personal collection of complex functions I've written in Python over the years.

 to install run in bash:
 ```